Middle School FAQ

 How does the car line work?

-We strive to make drop off and pick up a smooth transition for everyone.
-We do everything we can to move the car line quickly, and safety of our students is our first priority.
-There are two drop off and pick up areas on campus, the car loop near Stinson Hall and the driveway by Woods Hall.
-All K-8 students should be dropped off near Stinson Hall.
-Students in grades 9-12 can be dropped off at Woods Hall.
+We strive to make drop off and pick up a smooth and safe transition for everyone.
+There are two drop off areas on campus, the car loop near Stinson Hall and the driveway by Woods Hall.
+All K-7 students should be dropped off near Stinson Hall.
+Students in grades 8-12 can be dropped off at Woods Hall.
 For drop off in the mornings, students should not be on campus earlier than 7:45am unless they have made prior arrangements with a teacher.